newlisponrockets/newLISP-on-Rockets/docs/index.md

 ## The future of Rockets <a name="section8"></a>

+Rockets started out as way for me to learn how make custom websites.
+The blog application eventually grew to the point where I could replace my own personal blog [jeremyreimer.com](https://jeremyreimer.com) with Rockets.

+This version became Rockets 2.0, which you are reading about now.

+In the future, I want to work on Rockets 3.0, which will include new features that aren't standard in typical blogs.
+My vision is to create a kind of "virtual space" on the web that can grow and change with the owner and their own community.
+Like a home where you would invite guests and play fun little games, or design something new together.

+This is a long-term project and I have no deadlines or milestones for Rockets 3.0 at the moment.
+Stay tuned!

 ## Rockets API reference <a name="section9"></a>

 For a full and up-to-date Rockets application programming interface (API) reference, click here: